ProjectQ-Framework/FermiLib/docs/intro.rst

 Plugins
 -------

 In order to generate molecular hamiltonians in Gaussian basis sets and perform other complicated electronic structure calculations, one can install plugins.
-We currently support PySCF and Psi4, plugins for which can be found `here <http://projectq.ch/code-and-docs/#Fermilib>`__.
+We currently support Psi4 (plugin `here <https://github.com/ProjectQ-Framework/FermiLib-Plugin-Psi4>`__, recommended) and PySCF (plugin `here <https://github.com/ProjectQ-Framework/FermiLib-Plugin-PySCF>`__).